arghanilhub/Hacker-News-Active-Discussion-/README.md

 ### Tech stack used :
 * Python (used for scripting) and HTML (for UI) <br />
-* 3rd party libraries used : Request( for API calling), Plotly (for visualization), Streamlit (for deployment of this data app on cloud)
+* 3rd party libraries used : Request( for API calling), Plotly (for visualization), Streamlit (for deployment of chart in cloud)
 <br />

 ### Context of the webpage :